darwinthebeagle/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 # COLUMBIA-COVID19-PROJECTIONS-FOR-NYC
-Weekly and Daily Projections of COVID19 Epidemic Outcomes and Healthcare Demands for NYC
+Weekly and Daily Projections of COVID19 Epidemic Outcomes and Healthcare Demands for New York City (NYC)

+Acknowledgemen: We thank the NYC Department of Health and Mental Hygiene (DOHMH) for sharing of data and allowing this public posting.

 Main Model Settings, Assumptions, Inputs, and Outputs